Lorenzobattistela/Lorenzobattistela/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻  I’m currently working on Blockchain Development.
+- 👨🏽‍💻  I’m currently working on Data Engineering.
 - 🌱  I’m currently learning Artificial Intelligence and Data Science.
 - 💬  Ask me about anything, I am happy to help.
 - 📫  How to reach me: lorenzowbdev@gmail.com